-Install the long forged main spear into the socket in the main frame.
+BSF-1525 - Install the long forged main spear into the upper socket in the main frame.
+Then install the shorter forged spear into the lower socket.

-The threads and nut are metric - be sure correct tools are used.
+The threads and nuts are metric - be sure correct tools are used.

-Locate the lift pins for your hitch and tighten securely.
+Locate the lift pins and tighten securely.